 The necessity for physical interaction between doctors and patients for routine procedures has been reduced thanks to the trend of wearable tech.
 Today we have watches, tablets, and smartphones that can be used to record things like our heartrates, blood pressure, and temperature and then relay this information back.
 The added benefit here is that this can also support those whose illnesses or circumstances make it difficult for them to travel to such appointments.

 You might think that all of this technology would be a big drain on energy, well big steps are being made to reduce consumption across hospitals and research facilities.
-Much like any other industry looking to cut back, the modern technologies that are currently being used can feature anything more efficient charging systems and power supplies, to automated power-saving modes and much more.
+Much like any other industry looking to cut back, the modern technologies that are currently being used can feature anything <content removed by moderator>, to automated power-saving modes and much more.
 These are often certainly more environmentally-friendly than older versions and all help to lower the healthcare industries spend and expenses on energy.

 In a similar vein to wearable tech, another trend has seen the increasingly tech-savvy demographics requiring medical help turning to digital systems for their appointments and for advice.
-This is according to this piece from Modern Medicine Network, which refers to a 2016 study explaining how:
+This is according to this piece from <content removed by moderator>, which refers to a 2016 study explaining how:

 ‘Sixty percent (of young patients) support the use of telehealth (i.e. sharing health information via model health applications and engaging in video chats with their physicians)’.

 In addition to this, the survey believes that even the older generations who aren’t as familiar with such technologies will accept these at their own rate and will eventually ‘start demanding telehealth services’ – presumably once they have seen and experienced the benefits for themselves.